 To free climb a route means you climbed the entire thing using your skills and strength – only using the gear to stop a fall.
 The only gear you can use to help you climb is a pair of climbing shoes and some chalk.

 The safety gear is a harness tied in to a special climbing rope, the other side being managed by your “belayer” or climbing partner below.
-Climbers clip the rope in to bits of protection gear on the wall.
+Climbers clip the rope into bits of protective gear on the wall.
 If they fall they are caught on the rope – which is just there for safety, not as a hoist.

 Free climbing a route is commonly called “freeing” a route.
 So if someone says they free’d something it means they did use a rope and safety gear but climbed the actual route with their own hands and feet.
 It also generally means you climbed a route “clean” from bottom to top.